About ME

 Treating ME/CFS

-While there is currently no cure for ME/CFS, there are treatments that may help you manage the condition.
+While there’s currently no cure for ME/CFS, there are treatments that may help you manage the condition and relieve the symptoms.

 Treatments include: